SmokeyNerd/JumpinLlama/README.md

   * External Link to my website, used in the 'Llama Info' Button
 * Tinychat.com
   * Used as a Youtube-Backup, so users of a room can listen to YT togerhter, when jumpins YT fails.
   * Ex.
-If you are in jumpin room: jumpin.chat/blue, then this will the tinychat room: tinychat.com/room/blue
+If you are in jumpin room: jumpin.chat/blue, then this will load the tinychat room: tinychat.com/room/blue
 * Pokemonrise.com
   * External Link to PokemonRise Game.
 Play with other Jumpers!